Ramona: Cultural influence

-The runaway popularity of the novel inspired jurisdictions to name schools (Ramona High School in Riverside), streets, freeways (the San Bernardino Freeway was originally named the Ramona Freeway) and towns (unincorporated communities called Ramona in both Los Angeles and San Diego County) after the novel's heroine.
-The novel contributed to making southern California a tourist destination, as many people wanted to see the locations featured in the book.
-Its publication coincided with the opening of Southern Pacific Railroad's Southern California rail lines and fed a tourism boom.
+The widespread popularity of the novel resulted in jurisdictions naming schools (Ramona High School in Riverside), streets, freeways (the San Bernardino Freeway was originally named the Ramona Freeway) and towns (unincorporated communities called Ramona in both Los Angeles and San Diego Counties) after the novel's heroine.
+Southern California became a tourist destination, as many people wanted to see the locations featured in the book.
+Its publication coincided with the opening of Southern Pacific Railroad's Southern California rail lines, which fed a tourism boom.

-As a result, locations all over Southern California tried to emphasize their Ramona connections.
-Jackson died without specifying the locations on which her story was based.
+As a result, many sites across Southern California tried to emphasize their Ramona connections.
+Jackson died without having specified locations for her novel.
 Two places claimed to have inspired her work: Rancho Camulos, near Piru, and Rancho Guajome in Vista, as she had visited both before writing her novel.

 Camulos became the most accepted "Home of Ramona" due to several factors.
-Moreno Ranch is described in a way that is similar to the location of Camulos.
+The description of Moreno Ranch is similar to the historic Rancho Camulos.
 Influential writers, such as George Wharton James and Charles Fletcher Lummis, avowed that it was so.
-When the Southern Pacific Railroad's opened its main Ventura County line in 1887, it stopped at Camulos.
-With the company engaged in a rate war, it made the trip to Camulos relatively easy and affordable.
+When the Southern Pacific Railroad opened its main Ventura County line in 1887, it had a stop at Camulos.
+With the company engaged in a rate war, the trip to Camulos became relatively easy and affordable for visitors.
 Finally, the Del Valle family of Camulos welcomed tourists: they exploited the association in marketing their products, labeling their oranges and wine as "The Home of Ramona" brand.

-In contrast, Guajome did not publicly become associated with Ramona until an 1894 article in Rural Californian made the claim.
-However, as the house was nearly four miles (6 km) away from the nearest Santa Fe Railroad station, getting there was not so easy.
-Additionally, the Couts family, who owned the property, were not eager to have flocks of tourists on the grounds, possibly due to a falling out between Jackson and Sra.
-Couts.
+In contrast, Guajome did not publicly become associated with Ramona until a 1894 article in Rural Californian made the claim.
+However, as the house was nearly four miles (6 km) from the nearest Santa Fe Railroad station, getting there was not so easy.
+Additionally, the Couts family, who owned the property, was not eager to have flocks of tourists on the grounds, possibly due to a falling out between author Jackson and Senora Couts.